Ph.D. Degree Requirements

 Language Requirement

 There is no departmental language requirement.
 However, in writing a dissertation a student must be able to deal with primary sources in the original language of the source.
 All language requirements are determined by the student’s supervisory committee.
 A student should develop the needed language skills as early as possible in his/her career.
-The student should consult with the director of graduate studies during the first and second year in the M.A. program to insure that he/she is developing any needed language skills.
+The student should consult with the director of graduate studies during the first and second year in the M.A. program to ensure that they are developing any needed language skills.

 Proseminar and Literature Review

-In the fall of the third year, students are required to enroll for the department’s proseminar (PHIL 500).
-This credit/no credit course is designed to help students make the transition from coursework to dissertation writing.
-Students will get advice from faculty and more senior graduate students about finding a dissertation topic, narrowing its scope, forming a committee, writing a dissertation proposal, and passing the General Exam.
-Students will be asked to read past proposals, meet with faculty members in their area, lead class discussions on articles of relevance to their likely dissertation topic, and complete a 20 page literature review (surveying work in the area in which they expect to write a dissertation).
+In the fall and spring of the third year, students are required to enroll for the department’s proseminars (PHIL 502 and 503).
+These credit/no credit courses are designed to help students make the transition from coursework to dissertation writing.
+Students will get advice from faculty and more senior graduate students about finding a dissertation topic, narrowing its scope, forming a committee, writing a dissertation proposal, and passing the general exam.
+Students will be asked to read past proposals, meet with faculty members in their area, lead class discussions on articles of relevance to their likely dissertation topic, and complete a 20-page literature review (surveying work in the area in which they expect to write a dissertation).
 The literature review paper is not just a proseminar assignment; it is a requirement of the program.
 It will be graded (pass/fail) by two faculty members in the student’s area of concentration, as well as by the instructor of the proseminar.
 The literature review should be a paper that reports on approximately 12-15 articles, book chapters, or books central to the likely area of the student’s dissertation project.
 Rather than simply providing an annotated bibliography, it should be written with an eye to marking out key positions, identifying common themes, gaps, or other problems, and providing the reader with an organized picture of what has been written in the area.
-Inability to complete this requirement in a timely fashion and to departmental expectations will be considered unsatisfactory progress.
+Failure to complete this requirement in a timely fashion and to departmental expectations will be considered unsatisfactory progress.

 Satisfactory Progress